 1. Check out the kitchen

-If you have a high-quality kitchen, they’ll probably like the picture in their mind’s eye.
-Investing in kitchen upgrades is a great way to boost your home’s resale value.
-If you don’t have the budget for a complete renovation, small upgrades here and there can lead to big returns later on.
+They’ll probably like the picture in their mind’s eye if you have a high-quality kitchen.
+Investing in kitchen upgrades is a great way to boost your home’s value.
+If you don’t have the budget for a complete renovation, minor upgrades can lead to significant returns later on.

-A simple changing of the countertops or cabinets can improve a kitchen, making it more modern and attractive to buyers.
+Changing the countertops or cabinets can improve a kitchen, making it more modern and attractive to buyers.
 Try turning a critical eye on your kitchen; imagine how a stranger might see it.
-Would a buyer prefer a more modern style?
+Would a buyer prefer a more contemporary style?
 Maybe they’d like a newer stove.
 It’s a good starting point.

-Small aesthetic changes can make a world of difference.
+Minor aesthetic changes can make a world of difference.
 Power wash the patio, refinish the deck or add a new coat of paint to make your home even more beautiful.
-A 2018 study from the National Association of Realtors said new decks and patios could return 69% to 80% on the investment.
+A 2018 National Association of Realtors study said new decks and patios could return 69% to 80% on the investment.

 Of course, don’t forget safety repairs.
-But even if you don’t have a ton of cash to spend on big renovations, you can always replace furniture or old, worn curtains.
-Inexpensive flower pots or colorful pillows add a lot of life to your place settings.
+But even if you don’t have a ton of cash to spend on extensive renovations, you can always replace furniture or old, worn curtains.
+Inexpensive flower pots or colorful pillows add much life to your place settings.

 If you’re looking to update your outdoor structures, Porch.com has many tips on updating your backyard.
 Whether you’re thinking of a deck, gazebo, sunroom or pergola, this helpful guide has you covered.